MERCERNYC/MERCERNYC/README.md

 _______________

 - 🌱 I’m currently learning JavaScript Algorithms and Data Structures
-- 🌏 I'm looking to collaborate on projects that pushes the boundaries of innovation
+- 🌏 I'm looking to collaborate on projects that push the boundaries of innovation